PatrickMaiyer/Portapack_Wiki/Dev-build-versions.md

 We are trying to work out what is the most recent version we can update to while making it so all devs can still develop using the version on their OS/distro.

 Developer testing with various GCC compiler and hardware versions demonstrates code stability, and helps suss out intermittent issues such as timing issues or uninitialized memory.
-But, if the nightly build system uses a different GCC version from most developers, a developer-testing phase may be needed for future firmware release candidates before the worldwide release announcement.
+But, particularly if the nightly build system uses a different GCC version from most developers, a developer-testing phase may be needed for future firmware release candidates before the worldwide release announcement.

 | Dev      | GCC Version | Platform     | Issues|
 |----------|-------------|--------------|--------------|